ArcBrain

 • 14-day free trial included

-• Everything in Pro Monthly
+• Everything in Pro

-• Lifetime updates included
+• Lifetime updates — all future features

-• No recurring charges
+• No recurring charges, ever

 • Founding user status